s-kiraku/gen-ocamlinit/README.md

 # ocamlinit

-The `ocamlinit` tool shows dependencies between OCaml modules.
+The `ocamlinit` tool shows dependencies between OCaml modules for ocamlinit format.
 (not tested on non \*nix environments).

-## Require
+## Requires

 - OCaml >= 4,
 - and ocamldep